Choosing your path: REAT or REACE?

 Intermodal Expressive Art Approach

-The REACE Professional Credential is designed for those who offer teaching and consulting across a wide spectrum of disciplines such as education, coaching, workshops, healthcare, hospice, peace building, organization development, cultural change, non-profit, spiritual development, conflict resolution, etc. While a REACE's work may be of therapeutic value, it is not psychotherapy.
-In most you must have appropriate training and a license to provide psychotherapy--this may vary depending on state and country requirements.
+The REACE® Professional Credential is designed for those who offer teaching and consulting across a wide spectrum of disciplines such as education, coaching, workshops, healthcare, hospice, peace building, organization development, cultural change, non-profit, spiritual development, conflict resolution, etc. While a REACE's work may be of therapeutic value, it is not psychotherapy.

 FORMAL PATHWAY: (Master's Degree in specific-fields) or INFORMAL PATHWAY (no master's degree).
-The candidates will have a broad spectrum of educatonal and work backgrounds.
+The candidates will have a broad spectrum of educational and work backgrounds.

 Formal Pathway: A Master’s degree in one of the following fields (it must be clear how this field relates to your work as an Expressive Arts Consultant/Educator): 1) Expressive Arts, 2) Psychology, 3) Education, 4) Educational Psychology, 5) Counseling, 6) Spiritual Development or Pastoral Field, 7) Social Work, 8) Business Management, 9)Organizational Development, 10) Any of the Creative Arts.
 Other master's degrees many qualify but there must be evidence that this degree relates to the expressive arts.

 FORMAL AND INFORMAL PATHWAYS: Applicant must show proof of an additional 200 hours of training in multimodal or intermodal expressive arts.
 This may be through a training /educational program or a collection of relevant trainings taught by a REACE or someone with equivalent experience and qualifications.